Understanding NAS Synology RackStation RS2211RP+ / RS2211+ RAID Controller Failure: Causes, Recovery Approaches, and Consequences

 However, it's important to note that while the file system plays a significant role in data protection, it is not the sole factor.
 Proper backup strategies, redundant storage configurations, and regular maintenance are also crucial to minimize data loss risks on NAS devices.

-Although NAS RackStation RS2211RP+ / RS2211+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS RackStation RS2211RP+ / RS2211+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view